Negi

 Growing Tips: Negi

 Today we'll explain how best to grow this delicious vegetable.
-Negi is a Japanese bunching onion, which is grown very similarly to a leek.
+Negi is a Japanese bunching onion, which is grown similarly to a leek.
 Negi is rarely grown outside Japan but is gradually becoming a specialty crop throughout regions of Hawaii and California as a versatile, international ingredient.

 Germination

 With Negi, direct seeding is a possible option, but generally, we recommend transplanting.
-When filling your seedling trays with soil it is important to remember two things;
+When filling your seedling trays with soil it is important to remember two things:

 1. Make sure each tray cell is filled with soil from top to bottom.
 If a cell contains gaps without soil, this can create air pockets at the bottom causing the plant to dry out quickly and could damage the seedling’s root structure.
+Pay close attention to the edges of the tray as they are more difficult to fill.

 Try filling each cell from top to bottom, then giving the whole tray a careful shake from side to side to get air pockets out, then pour a little extra soil on the top to account for any settling.